stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 but either way works.

 To find all the places I needed to plug FSMT in, I mimicked `BartConfig`, `BartForConditionalGeneration` and `BartTokenizer`.
-I just grepped which files had it and inserted corresponding entries for `FSMTConfig`, `FSMTForConditionalGeneration` and `FSMTTokenizer`.
+I just `grep`ped which files had it and inserted corresponding entries for `FSMTConfig`, `FSMTForConditionalGeneration` and `FSMTTokenizer`.
 ```
 $ egrep -l "(BartConfig|BartForConditionalGeneration|BartTokenizer)" src/transformers/*.py | egrep -v "(marian|bart|pegasus|rag|fsmt)"
 src/transformers/configuration_auto.py